-Also fatally wounded, according to information provided to WILE-FM in Ohio by a family member, was Shirley Timmons, 70, of Senecaville, OH; she and her husband Steve Timmons, who was also critically wounded, were celebrating their 51st wedding anniversary later in the month, according to USA Today.
+- Fatally wounded was Shirley Timmons (70, Senecaville OH).
+She and her husband Steve Timmons (also critically wounded) were celebrating their 51st wedding anniversary later in the month.
 The couple reportedly flew to Fort Lauderdale to join their family on a cruise.

-Another fatality was great grandmother Olga Wattering, from the Marietta, GA, area, according to The Atlanta Journal Constitution.
-She too was set to board a cruise ship with her husband this past weekend.
+- Another fatality (great grandmother Olga Wattering, Marietta GA) also was set to board a cruise ship together with her husband.

-Another person was also killed, and others are still hospitalized with serious injuries.
-Many others were injured not at the baggage claim, but elsewhere in the terminal or in an adjacent terminal where the shots were heard, while fleeing the scene.
+- Another person was also killed, others are still hospitalized with serious injuries.
+Many others were injured not at the baggage claim, but elsewhere in the terminal or in an adjacent terminal.

-The shooter was identified by authorities as Esteban Santiago, 26, of Anchorage, AK.
+The shooter was identified as Esteban Santiago (26, Anchorage AK).
 He surrendered to police after the incident.
-Santiago is set for a federal court arraignment today in Fort Lauderdale on violence and firearms charges.
+He is set for a federal court today in Fort Lauderdale on violence and firearms charges.

 According to the FBI, Santiago arrived at the airport on a one-way ticket from Alaska.
 He had checked the firearm in his checked bag.
 However, upon arrival, he went to an airport restroom, loaded the gun and then fired directly at passengers waiting in the baggage claim area.

-Given the close proximity to the airport, Port Everglades had closed briefly to incoming vehicles on Friday, but had reopened just after 5 p.m. that day.
+Given the close proximity to the airport, Port Everglades cruise port had closed briefly to incoming vehicles on Friday, but had reopened just after 5 pm that day.

-On Friday, two ships - Holland America's Nieuw Amsterdam and the Caribbean Princess of Princess Cruises – delayed their departures for several hours to accommodate late arriving passengers, some of whom had been at the airport but were stuck on the tarmac or elsewhere, waiting for authorities to give the go ahead to leave.
+On Friday, two ships - Holland America's Nieuw Amsterdam and the Caribbean Princess of Princess Cruises – delayed their departures for several hours to allow boarding for passengers arriving late due to the accident.

-Given the cancellation or delays for inbound flights, on Saturday, many cruise lines opted to delay additional ship departures for a few hours on Saturday.
+Given the cancellation or delays for inbound flights, on Saturday, many cruise companies opted to delay additional ship departures for a few hours on Saturday.

-So most ships left Port Everglades later than scheduled Saturday, to accommodate many late arriving guests.
-They included Carnival Conquest, Coral Princess, Holland America’s Eurodam and Royal Caribbean's Harmony of the Seas and Freedom of the Seas.
+Most cruise vessels left Port Everglades later than scheduled Saturday, to accommodate late arriving passengers.
+Among those were Carnival Conquest, Coral Princess, Eurodam, Harmony of the Seas, Freedom of the Seas.

-The Associated Press also said Costa Cruises arranged flights to Nassau, the Bahamas, on Saturday, for two of its passengers unable to reach Costa Deliziosa prior to its Friday night departure.
-Similarly, Carnival Cruise Line arranged for 20 guests delayed at the airport Friday to fly to their Carnival ship in Nassau as well.
+Associated Press said Costa Cruises arranged flights to Nassau Bahamas on Saturday, for two of its passengers unable to board Costa Deliziosa prior to the ship's Friday night departure.
+Similarly, Carnival Cruise Line arranged for 20 booked passengers delayed at the airport Friday to fly to Nassau to board their cruise there.

-While Fort Lauderdale/Hollywood International Airport reopened early Sunday, the airport was dealing with some 20,000 pieces of luggage as well as purses, personal items and cell phones that had been abandoned at the airport.
+While Hollywood International Airport reopened early Sunday, it was dealing with some 20,000 pieces of luggage as well as purses, personal items and cell phones that had been abandoned at the premises.